mstoodle/jekyll-now/_posts/2018-04-26-EclipseOpenJ9JitVerboseLogs.md

 ## Acknowledgements

 I'd like to thank *Sue Chaplain* for transcribing the demo and polishing the text to help create this post.
 Thanks, Sue!
+I would also like to thank
+*Dan Heidinga* for his great editing job to extract the verbose log talk from the OpenJ9 community call.
+Thanks, Dan!